stannielson/Python-PDF-to-Image/README.md

 # Python-PDF-to-Image
-Python-based conversion of PDF files to image files
+Python-based conversion of PDF files to image files in a Windows environment